SmingHub/Sming/Sming/Components/Hosted/README.rst

 Overview
 --------
 Sming's host emulator allows easier debugging and development of embedded applications.
-This component named "HostEd" extends the host emulator and facilitates testing functionality that only a real microcontroller can provide as for example digital I/O operations or SPI operations.
+This component named "Hosted" extends the host emulator and facilitates testing functionality that only a real microcontroller can provide as for example digital I/O operations or SPI operations.

 For example in order to run the Basic_Blink application under the host emulator and run the actual blinking of a LED on a microcontroller